apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 *What we describe below has not been implemented yet.
 Apalache has all the necessary ingredients for implementing this approach.
-We are asking for your input to find an ergonomic approach to testing TLA+ specifications.*
+We are asking for your input to find an ergonomic approach to testing TLA+ specifications.
+Many of the following ideas apply to TLC as well.
+We are gradually introducing Apalache-specific features.*

 A complete specification can be found in [ChangRobertsTyped_Test.tla][].